staffier/Karate-Demo-Project/src/test/java/sample_tests/performance_tests/README.md

     )
   ```

-A couple different models are included in the [`GatlingWithKarate.scala`](https://github.com/staffier/Karate-Demo-Project/tree/main/src/test/java/sample_tests/performance_tests/GatlingWithKarate.scala) file, but for a comprehensive overview of Gatling's Open vs. Closed Workload Models, and the building blocks of each, please refer here:
+For a comprehensive overview of Gatling's Open vs. Closed Workload Models, and the building blocks of each, please refer here:
 https://gatling.io/docs/current/general/simulation_setup/

 ### Assertions